 - tight integration with NumPy – Use numpy.ndarray in Theano-compiled functions.

-- efficient symbolic differentiation – Theano does your derivatives for function with one or many inputs.
+- efficient symbolic differentiation – Theano does your derivatives for functions with one or many inputs.

 - speed and stability optimizations – Get the right answer for